NuevoFoundation/workshops/content/english/java-tictactoe/activity-5.md

 1. For each available spot on the game board, place `"X"` at that spot and get the score for that board by calling `minimax()`.
 {{% notice hint %}}
+- Note that we call the method `minimax()` inside of the implementation of itself.
+We call a function that calls itself during its execution a <b>recursive function</b>.
 - Note you should pass `false` for the second argument since it'd be the minimizer's turn.
 - You should change that spot back to `"O"` after getting the score, so you maintain the original state of the game board during the next iteration.
 {{% /notice %}}